 Faculty Awards.
-Scholarships of \$1,000 are awarded annually to incoming freshmen who have a minimum GPA of 3.0 and SAT score of 900.
-Faculty scholarships are renewable for the second year provided the recipient maintains an overall grade point average of at least 2.5.
+Scholarships of \$2,000 are awarded annually to incoming freshmen who have a minimum GPA of 3.0 and SAT score of 900 (1000 after the 2005-2006 academic year).
+Faculty scholarships are renewable for the second year provided the recipient maintains an overall grade point average of at least 3.0.

 Trustee Awards.
-Scholarships of \$2,000 are awarded annually to incoming freshmen who have a minimum GPA of 3.25 and SAT score of 1000.
-Trustee scholarships are renewable for the second year provided the recipient maintains an overall grade point average of at least 2.75.
+Scholarships of \$3,000 are awarded annually to incoming freshmen who have a minimum GPA of 3.25 and SAT score of 1000 (1100 after the 2005-2006 academic year).
+Trustee scholarships are renewable for the second year provided the recipient maintains an overall grade point average of at least 3.25.

 Presidential Awards.
-Scholarships of \$3,000 are awarded annually to incoming freshmen who have a minimum GPA of 3.5 and SAT score of 1100.
-Presidential scholarships are renewable for the second year provided the recipient maintains an overall grade point average of at least 3.0.
+Scholarships of \$5,000 are awarded annually to incoming freshmen who have a minimum GPA of 3.5 and SAT score of 1100 (1200 after the 2005-2006 academic year).
+Presidential scholarships are renewable for the second year provided the recipient maintains an overall grade point average of at least 3.5.